NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```

 # Limitations
-* Prefix/suffix length is limited to 16 characters (including color codes) on <1.13.
-There is no reachable limit on 1.13+.
+* [1.5 - 1.12.2] Prefix/suffix length is limited to 16 characters (including color codes).
+* [1.13+] The name can only have one code.
+That is either color or magic code (such as &4 or &l), but not both.
 * The name cannot be effectively changed and the plugin doesn't offer it.
-* Since 1.13, the name can only have one code.
-That is either color or magic code (such as &4 or &l), but not both.
 * Name does not support RGB codes.
 Any used RGB colors will be rounded to the nearest legacy code.
 * The same value manages name color and glow color, which means they cannot be different.